 This is a book I recommend to every Tolkien fan I meet.
 When I teach classes on these books, I insist that my students get a copy of this book.
-(Yes, I’ve been teaching classes to high schoolers for years, and my study guides are coming to this website in 2017!)
+(Yes, I’ve been teaching classes to high schoolers for years, and my study guides are coming to this website soon!)
 It’s a literal encyclopedia of Middle Earth.
 It’s subtitle tells you everything you need to know: “The Indispensable Guide to the Wondrous Legends, History, Languages, and Peoples of Middle Earth.”

 The Atlas of Middle Earth